-There are 5 bearings on each side of the Z-axis, 3 concentric alternating with 2 eccentric.
-The 3 concentric bearings are in line and need no adjustment.
-The 2nd and 4th bearings from the top are the eccentric bearings and are the ones to be adjusted.
-Slide the flat bar wrench (available from ShopBot if you don't have one) between the bearing block and the captured rail until the wrench engages one of the eccentric bearings.
-Use the pictures above for reference (Left or Right as you face the Z-axis) as you loosen or tighten the bearings.
+There are five bearings on each side of the Z-axis - three concentric, alternating with two eccentric.
+The concentric bearings are in line and need no adjustment.
+The 2nd and 4th bearings from the top are the eccentric bearings and may be adjusted.
+Slide the flat bar wrench (available from ShopBot if necessary) between the bearing block and the captured rail until the wrench engages one of the eccentric bearings.
+Use the pictures above for reference (Left or Right, facing the Z-axis) to loosen or tighten the bearings.